williampiat3/ImprovingPSRemotePlay/README.md

 ## Equipment needed:

-Of course you will need some extra devices, setting a VPN server requires a machine to run full time but the raspberry is consuming the equivalent of a lamp, and some cables if you don't already have them.
 You will need:
 * An internet router with a solid connection (15 Mb/s according to Sony's website)
 * A fully operational raspberry pi 4, 3 or zero, with its power supply and an SD card with the Raspberry Pi OS on it.

 If you don't feel like burning the OS yourself on the SD card, you can buy SD cards with the OS preinstalled as described [here](https://www.raspberrypi.org/downloads/noobs/), no judgment here.
 * A keyboard and a mouse (only for the installation not the usage)
-* An ethernet cable to link the Raspberry to your router
+* An ethernet cable to link the Raspberry to your router (Wifi is not an option as we want stability)
 * A second ethernet cable (if you don't already have it) to wire your PlayStation to the router as well.
 * A PC for configuring the raspberry and testing the VPN (a PC on a remote network and a PC on the local network is the best configuration but one PC is fine by switching the network when testing the VPN)

 ## First steps that are common to all the solutions
 * [Get you raspberry pi up and running with the Raspberry pi OS](https://magpi.raspberrypi.org/articles/set-up-raspberry-pi-4) you can find a lot of tutorials on the web for this and we will not be covering this here.
-* Connect your raspberry pi to the same router as the PlayStation and turn it on, in order for it to get a local ip address.
+* Connect your raspberry pi to the same router as the PlayStation and turn the raspberry on, in order for it to get a local ip address.
 * On the raspberry get the local IP by typing `hostname -I` note it, it will be referred afterward as **raspberry IP**
 * If your password on the raspberry is the default one, it's time for you to change it: `passwd` default one is 'raspberry'
 * [Enable SSH on your raspberry](https://www.raspberrypi.org/documentation/remote-access/ssh/) for being able to connect to it from your computer and run commands on it.